Equity market gains as bulls return to push Index up by 0.13%

 The most traded stocks by volume were Law Union (151.7million units), UBA (20.4million units) and Access Bank (12.4million units) while the most traded stocks by value were Nestle Nigeria (N326.3million), Dangote Cement (N292.7million) and Zenith Bank (N193.1million).

-Similarly, the Industrial Goods and Insurance indices trailed, losing 14bps and 1bp respectively, following sell-pressures in Dangote Cement which dropped by 0.4 percent followed by LASACO Insurance which declined by -3.7 percent and REGALINS -4.8 percent.
-Conversely, the Oil & Gas and Banking Indices gained, up 0.7percent apiece as investors took position in Oando gaining +6.3 percent, followed by UBA (+0.5 percent) and Access Bank (+2.2 percent).
+Similarly, the Industrial Goods and Insurance indices trailed, losing 14bps and 1bp respectively, following sell-pressures in Dangote Cement which dropped by 0.4 per cent followed by LASACO Insurance which declined by -3.7 per cent and REGALINS -4.8 per cent.
+Conversely, the Oil & Gas and Banking Indices gained, up 0.7percent apiece as investors took a position in Oando gaining +6.3 per cent, followed by UBA (+0.5 per cent) and Access Bank (+2.2 per cent).
 Finally, the AFR-ICT closed the trading session flat.

 Investor sentiment as measured by market breadth rose as 19 stocks gained against 13 losers.